angela-d/brain-dump/cisco/minicom.md

 # Configure Debian with Minicom for Cisco IOS Switches
+If you plan on using a serial cable for initial setup (which is a good idea to avoid production network collisions) - or local troubleshooting, these notes are for setting up the Minimcom serial port communications application on Debian.

+**Once your switch is set up and secured with SSH access (and a strong password) you probably won't need Minicom too much.**

 Install Minicom

 ```bash
 apt update && apt install minicom
 ```
-Plug in  the console cable and check the serial port
+Plug in  the cable and check the serial port
 ```bash
 dmesg | grep tty
 ```